 In A Companion to Medieval Toledo.
 Reconsidering the Canons, ed. by Y. Beale-Rivaya and J. Busic (Leiden and Boston: Brill, 2018), 263-280.

 The origins of the Toledan translation movement can be traced back to the translation activities developed in Southern Italy and Northern Spain since the end of the eleventh century.
 In Italy, the translations were realized from Greek into Latin; whereas in Catalonia and the Ebro valley, translators as Plato of Tivoli, Robert of Ketton, and Hermann of Carinthia translated Arabic writings.
 Following different linguistic tracks, these first translations shared a common interest on scientific works, and particularly astronomy.
 The activity of these first translators was also directly connected to the main scientific milieux of the time, namely Salerno and Chartres, where the translated texts were read and used.

-In C. Panti and N. Polloni (eds), Vedere nell’ombra.
+In Vedere nell’ombra.
 Studi su natura, spiritualità e scienze operative offerti a Michela Pereira, ed. byC.
 Panti and N. Polloni (Firenze: SISMEL, 2018), 103-119.

 What are the sources of a curious example of generation mentioned by Gundissalinus, by which water becomes a stone?
 This contribution explores the theoretical aims of the example presented in De processione mundi, assessing the Avicennian doctrinal framework in which it is placed by Gundissalinus.
 The origin of the example itself, though, appears to be far more complicated.
 After examining possible Latin sources and the alchemical implications suggested by the example, the study focuses on a different hypothesis: that Gundissalinus had access to the Arabic version of Avicenna’s De generatione and corruptione.

-In A. Fidora and N. Polloni (eds.), Appropriation, Interpretation and Criticism: Philosophical and Theological Exchanges Between the Arabic, Hebrew and Latin Intellectual Tradition, ed. byA.
+In Appropriation, Interpretation and Criticism: Philosophical and Theological Exchanges Between the Arabic, Hebrew and Latin Intellectual Tradition, ed. byA.
 Fidora and N. Polloni (Barcelona and Roma: FIDEM, 2017), 19-49.